Our P.E. and Sport Vision Statement:

 - Training of Playground Leaders, to lead games activities at lunchtime for pupils in Years 3 and 4.

-- An increased amount of inter and intra school competitions - including athletics, gym, cross country, football, sports days.
+- An increased amount of inter and intra school competitions - including athletics, gymnastics, cross country, football, sports days.

 Swimming and Water Safety at Copley